ietf-wg-masque/draft-ietf-masque-connect-udp/draft-ietf-masque-connect-udp.md

 port but not the scheme, proxy authority, path, nor query, there exist proxy configuration interfaces that only allow the user to configure the proxy host and the proxy port.
-Client implementations of this specification that are constrained by such limitations MAY attempt to access CONNECT-UDP capabilities using the default template, which is defined as:
+Client implementations of this specification that are constrained by such limitations MAY attempt to access UDP Proxying capabilities using the default template, which is defined as:
 "https://$PROXY_HOST:$PROXY_PORT/.well-known/masque/udp/{target_host}/{target_port}/"
 where $PROXY_HOST and $PROXY_PORT are the configured host and port of the